Markovate-logo

 1. What are the four core components of serverless development?

-The four core components of serverless development are FaaS (Function As A Service), BaaS (Backend As A Service), API Gateway, as well as the database.
+The four core components of serverless development are FaaS (Function As A Service), BaaS (Backend As A Service), API Gateway, and the database.

 2. Why can serverless architectures on clouds be functional in DevOps?